octobercms/docs/3.x/setup/errors-logging.md

 When you first start using October CMS, error and exception handling is already configured for you.
 There are two ways the event log can be accessed:

 1. The event log can be viewed in the file system by opening the file `storage/logs/system.log`.
-1. Alternatively it can be viewed via the Administration area by navigating to *System → Logs → Event Log*.
+1. Alternatively it can be viewed via the backend panel by navigating to **Settings → Event Log**.

 Log entries are always created when an error page is shown and for certain [exception types](../extend/system/exceptions.md).